tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 If the setuid bit had been set, the x representing the owner’s execute permission would have been replaced with an s, and if the setgid bit had been set, the x for the group would also have been replaced with an s.
 The last character of the permis-sions (execute permission for “other”) is shown as t if the sticky bit of the file is turned on.
 If either the setuid/setgid bit or the sticky bit is set but the correspond-ing execute bit is not, these bits appear as S or T.

-The next field in the listing is the file’s link count.
+The next field in the listing is the file’s **link count**.
 In this case it is 3, indicating that /bin/gzip is just one of three names for this file (the others are /bin/gunzip and /bin/zcat).
 Each time a hard link is made to a file, the file’s link count is incre-mented by 1.
 Symbolic links do not affect the link count.

 All directories have at least two hard links: the link from the parent directory and the link from the special file “.” inside the directory itself.